joelaguzar/AutoPilot/README.md

 ### 🖼️ Image Support
 - **Car Images**: Include images of cars in the inventory for a better user experience.
 ### 🔐 Enhanced Security
-- **Secure Password Hashing**: Implement a more secure password hashing algorithm (e.g., bcrypt, Argon2) to improve password security.
+- **Secure Password Hashing**: Implement a more secure password hashing algorithm to improve password security.
 ### ⚙️ Efficient Sorting Algorithms
 - **Optimized Sorting**: Replace existing sorting methods with more efficient algorithms like Quick Sort or Merge Sort to enhance performance and responsiveness.